Ellinaut/elliRPC-Specification/README.md

 The request MAY contain additional headers for example for authorization, which is not part of this specification.
 Unknown headers MUST be ignored by servers.

-The server MUST respond with http status `204 No Content` in case of success.
+The server MUST respond with HTTP status `204 No Content` in case of success.
 Otherwise, it MUST respond with a suitable http error.

 ## Extending this specification (TODO Refactoring)